 sudo python3 rfidReader.py command.
 The output should be the same as shown below.

-Finally, we will use the card’s unique ID number to trigger a 5V relay when the card with a registered ID is detected.
+Finally, we will use the card’s unique ID number to trigger a 5V relay when a card with a registered ID is detected.

 import RPi.GPIO as GPIO from mfrc522 import SimpleMFRC522 import time GPIO.setwarnings(False) GPIO.setmode(GPIO.BCM) GPIO.setup(17, GPIO.OUT) rfid= SimpleMFRC522() channel = 17 def relay_on(pin): GPIO.output(pin,GPIO.HIGH) def relay_off(pin): GPIO.output(pin,GPIO.LOW) while True: id, text = rfid.read() print(id) if id == 1002059512185: relay_on(channel) print(text+":Access granted") time.sleep(5) relay_off(channel) else: relay_off(channel) print("Not allowed...")